Affordable Dental Visits in Orlando and College Park

 According to a poll, the main reason people put off going to the dentist is fear of the fee, not the drill.
 Unfortunately, many consumers view dental care as a necessary only when there is a problem, and are reluctant to spend money for care when there is “nothing to fix.”
 The poll also found that thirty percent of respondents had not been to a dentist in more than a year.

 This practice of putting off dental visits until something is broken can be more costly in the long run.
 If you wait until you have an emergency to see your dentist, chances are that the treatment will be more involved and more expensive.

 The solution?
 Begin to educate yourself and form a good relationship with your dentist, so you can become a better informed dental care consumer.

-Relaxed Dental Visits in our Collge Park office
+Relaxed Dental Visits in Our College Park Office

 If, like most people, you experience some degree of anxiety when it comes time to see the College Park dentist.
 The following suggestions can help you relax before and during dental treatment.

-- Get a good night’s sleep the day before and eat a light breakfast the day of your appointment.
+Get a good night’s sleep the day before and eat a light breakfast on the day of your appointment.
 To allow unconstrained movement, wear loose, comfortable clothes.

 If you do not presently have a personal, caring dentist in Orlando or College Park, you may call our office for an appointment.

 Hillcrest Dental’s dentist office is located at 3600 Formosa Ave.